Srotosshini/InteractiveComic.github.io/README.md

 - **Resources and Inspirations**: We are grateful to the official **Pusheen website (pusheen.com)** for providing both inspiration and character details that enriched our project.
 Special thanks to the **YouTube channel Période** and **Adobe Creative Cloud** for tutorials that enhanced our skills, and to **Scott McCloud’s book, “Understanding Comics,”** which offered crucial storytelling techniques that informed our narrative structure.

-- **Inspiration from Pieni**: A special mention to Srotosshini’s rescued cat, Pieni, who inspired our passion for celebrating feline companions through Ziya's and internets choice of the best cat-Pusheen.
+- **Inspiration from Pieni**: A special mention to Srotosshini’s rescued cat, Pieni, who inspired our passion for celebrating feline companions through Ziya's and the internet's choice of the best cat - Pusheen.

 - **Supportive Networks**: We extend our gratitude to Professor Domna Banakou once more, along with the resources she provided, for the continual support and encouragement.

 Our journey in creating **Pusheen Lore** was deeply enriched by each of these contributions, and we are thankful for the collective effort that brought our project to life.

 ## Contact